marmy28/db_constraints/docs/keyeditem.md

 assert(i.key == i.PrimaryKey_key);
 assert(i.key.name == pk.name);

-auto j = new Candy("Opal Fruit", 0, "");
+auto j = new Candy("Opal Fruit", 16, "");
-// since name is the clustered index i and j are equal because the names are equal assert(i == j);
+// since name is the primary key i and j are equal because the names are equal assert(i == j);

 // in 1967 Opal Fruits came to America and changed its name